 - Grooming – Shedding increases as weather warms up.
 Dogs lose their winter coat and regular brushing will keep shedding under control.
 Make sure to brush all the way down to the skin to remove dead hair and debris.
 If your dog is overdue for a haircut, make an appt with your groomer.
-Check your pet’s nails and trim them if they have started to curl.
+Your cat will also need more brushing and a good nail trim.

 - Increase workouts slowly - Take advantage of sunny mornings, late day sunsets, and warmer weather by walking and playing with your dog outside more.
 Play a few games of fetch or frisbee in the yard or at the dog park.
 Take it slow if your dog hasn’t had too much exercise during the winter.
 Spring is a great time to go for extra long walks and burn off those few pounds that your dog (and maybe you) have gained this past winter.